Skip to Content

 The National Fire Code, Alberta Edition requires that water-based fire protection systems are in conformance with NFPA 25, “Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems.”

 A valid permit is required before any work is done on water-based fire protection systems.
-Businesses must complete the water-based fire protection systems package and submit it to the Fire Prevention branch for review and processing.
+Businesses must complete the water-based fire protection systems permit package and submit it to the Fire Prevention branch for review and processing.

 Relevant Resources